 Very recently, a paper addressing similar issues, but within the IBA approach, showed up [31].
 The expression of $\rho(E0)$ obtained therein depends on proton and neutron effective charges and a parameter which is fixed by fitting the peaks of isotope shift.
-Due to the way of fixing the two parameters the bump seen for 154Gd is reproduced by the calculation of [31].
-It is worth mentioning that, in contrast, we do not use effective charges and we do not have a parameter which is fixed by fitting the peaks in the isotope shift, which is a phenomenon closely related to the E0 properties.
+Due to the way of fixing the two parameters the bump seen for 154Gd is reproduced by the calculation of Ref.[31].
+It is worth mentioning that, by contrast, we don't use effective charges and we do not have a parameter which is fixed by fitting the peaks in the isotope shift, which is a phenomenon closely related to the E0 properties.
 Despite these differences, both descriptions provide results for the E0 transitions in Gd isotopes, which agree with the corresponding experimental data.
 The agreements obtained in the two descriptions are of similar quality.
 Exception is for the bump which shows up at 154Gd.
 Indeed, our calculations predict an inflexion point rather than a bump.
-For comparison the two sets of results, ours and those of [31] for Gd isotopes were represented on the same graph, in figure 6.
+For comparison the two sets of results, ours and those of Ref.[31] for Gd isotopes were represented on the same graph, in Fig. 6.

 Finally, one could assert that the GCSM model provides results for the diagonal matrix elements of the charge density operator, which are consistent with the microscopic studies [1, 2, 24].
-Also, the model is able to realistically describe the E0 transitions for the 11 nuclei considered in the present paper.
-Comments are made upon the signatures of nuclear shape phase transition as well as of shape coexistence which might be found in the monopole charge transition.
+Also, the model is able to realistically describe the E0 transitions for the eleven nuclei considered in the present paper.
+Comments are made upon the signatures of nuclear shape phase transition as well of shape coexistence which might be found in the monopole charge transition.

-Acknowledgments

-AAR wants to thank UCM-GRUPO SANTANDER for financial support of his visit at Complutense University of Madrid as a Distinguished Professor, where part of this work has been performed.
-Two of us (EMG and PS) acknowledge MEC (Spain) for financial support (FIS2005-00640).
+Acknowledgments.
+A.A.R. wants to thank UCM-GRUPO SANTANDER for financial support of his visit at Complutense University of Madrid where part of this work has been performed.
+Two of us (E.M.G. and P. S.) acknowledge MEC (Spain) for financial support (FIS2005-00640).
 This work was also supported by the Romanian Ministry for Education and Research under the contract PNII, No. ID-33/2007.